webhintio/telemetry/README.md

 This package includes functions to process the telemetry.

+# Download Data

+The `DownloadData` function will fetch data about the number of downloads from the Chrome and Firefox extension stores.

 # Retention Data

 The [`RetentionData`][] will calculate how many users have been using the